velez94/cdkv2_devsecops_iac_codebuild_image/README.md

 them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

+##### Create commit changes and push

+Create commit and push your changes to master branch or create pull request.

 ## Useful commands

  * `cdk ls`          list all stacks in the app